teambit/docs/docs/getting-started/06-add-components.md

 ```
 As you recall from the ['Set up a workspace'](docs/getting-started/set-up-workspace) step, rules and policies set on the `workspace.jsonc` file are applied to all relevant components.
 The above ["policy"](/docs/dependencies/overview#dependency-policies) states that every component with 'classnames' as a dependency will use version 2.X.X.

-To select a more limited set of components use the ['variants'](docs/variants/overview) field.
+To select a more limited set of components for a rule or policy, use the ['variants'](docs/variants/overview) section.

 ### Track the component

-Our 'Button' component does not show up in our Workspace UI yet as it is not tracked by Bit.
+If you return for a second to your workspace UI (in your browser at `localhost:3000`), you'll notice that our 'Button' component still does not show up in our Workspace UI yet; this is because it is not yet tracked by Bit.

 To start tracking it: